The Vermont Statutes Online

 (A) Are developed and maintained so as to conform to VGIS standards.

 (B) Upon request of a potential user, are actually made available to the user in a usable format in accordance with 1 V.S.A. § 316 relating to access to public records and related statutes.

-(C) Are stored and distributed in a manner which will limit the disclosure of data containing individual identifiers to disclosure consented to by the individuals in the data.
+(C) Are stored and distributed in a manner that will limit the disclosure of data containing individual identifiers to disclosure consented to by the individuals in the data.